shundhammer/ruby-commented-config-file/README.md

 line it belongs to.

-The default comment marker is '#' like in most Linux config files, but it can be set with setCommentMarker().
+The default comment marker is '#' like in most Linux config files, but it can be configured with comment_marker = "...".

 ## Example